jpwilson/OFS_Sept25/CURRENT_STATE.md

 ## 🚫 Common Pitfalls (DON'T DO THESE)

-### 1. Don't Assume Local Database is in Sync
+### 1. Don't Trust Migration Files
-The local SQLite database is NOT used.
-All data is in Supabase production database.
+Migration files in `/backend/migrations/` are legacy artifacts.
+The ONLY source of truth is what's actually in the Supabase database right now.
+If you need to change the schema, provide SQL for the user to run in Supabase.

 ### 2. Don't Use Multiple API Calls Per Page
-This exhausts the connection pool.
+This exhausts the connection pool (max 3-5 connections).
 Consolidate related data.

 ❌ BAD:
 ```javascript